Juana de la Cruz Vázquez Gutiérrez: Influence

 Seventy-two of Vázquez' sermons were collected in 1509 in the manuscript called The Conhorte, which includes visions of heavenly life.
-Her sermons influenced Poor Clares including Jerónima de la Asunción (foundress of the first Catholic monastery in the Philippines), Luisa de la Ascensión de Carrión (mystical poet) and Maria de Jesús de Ágreda (the Blue Nun of the Jumanos).
+Her sermons influenced Poor Clares including Jerónima de la Asunción (foundress of the first Catholic monastery in the Philippines), Luisa de la Ascensión de Carrión (mystical poet) and Maria de Jesús de Ágreda.
 The power of her sermons led Friar Francisco de Torres to become her great admirer and supporter.
 He eventually added glosses to her sermons.

 Process of canonization

-Soon after her death, Vázquez was proclaimed a saint by the popular acclaim of the townspeople who called her la Santa Juana.
+Soon after her death, Vázquez was proclaimed a saint by the popular acclaim of the townspeople who called her '"la Santa Juana".
 Her remains were visited by kings, cardinals and the nobility.

 In 1615-1617, the Archbishop of Toledo proclaimed Vázquez to be holy and allowed the development of a public cult in her honor, which spread quickly throughout Spain and Latin America.
 Any formal recognition by the Catholic Church of this acclamation, however, was blocked by a decree of Pope Urban VIII that, to recognize the sanctity of a person, they had to be dead for at least one hundred years.
 In 1619 the cause for her beatification was officially approved and her process of canonization begun.
-On 4 May 1630 she was declared venerable, and the tribunal reported favorably on her virtue and miracles.
+On 4 May 1630 she was declared Venerable, and the tribunal reported favorably on her virtue and miracles.
 The process was halted, though, due to the loss of the documents promoting her cause.
 It is argued, however, that one factor contributing to this was the discomfort felt by Church authorities with the intensely homoerotic imagery she used to express her understanding of how the soul interacts with God and the role of the Virgin Mary in salvation.

 The process for her beatification was restarted three times in 1664-1679 and 1702-1731 and again in 1980.
 On 18 March 2015, Pope Francis authorized the Congregation for the Causes of the Saints to release a decree declaring that she had exhibited heroic virtue during her life.